vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/dev-building-blocks-2.md

 [Refactoring](https://www.refactoring.com/) is the process of changing the structure of a codebase without changing its behavior.
-While refactoring is a technique, its use can range from straight-foward to extremely complex.
+While refactoring is a technique, its use can range from straightforward to extremely complex.

 ### Mikado method